 Customer

-Discord is estimated to have 390 million users in 2023, with 150 million monthly active users.
+Discord is estimated to have had 560 million registered users as of 2023, with 200 million monthly active users.
 Users are spread across 19 million weekly active servers spanning gaming, investing, politics, anime, and more.
 Discord originally only served the gamer community, with features like real-time voice chat for group gaming.
-By June 2020, this had changed, and Discord described itself as the “Slack for users’ social lives.”
+Over time, Discord began to expand to other communities and by June 2020, Discord described itself as the “Slack for users' social lives.”

 Market Size